 And if you’re on a tight budget, you may find the extra cost isn’t worth it right now.
 Luckily, you can start with a manual pool cover and upgrade to an automatic cover when you have the extra funds.

 That’s it for automatic pool covers.
-Have questions?
+Have more questions about this or other types of pool equipment?
 Feel free to shoot me a note.